Kaʻimi Fairbairn: Professional career

 On September 8, 2021, Fairbairn was placed on injured reserve.
-He was activated on October 2, 2021.
-On December 12, 2021, Fairbairn made a career-long 61-yard field goal vs. the Seahawks, which also set a Texans' franchise record for longest field goal made.
+He was activated on October 2.
+On December 12, Fairbairn made a career-long 61-yard field goal during a 33–13 loss to the Seattle Seahawks, which also set a Texans' franchise record for longest field goal.
+In the 2021 season, he appeared in 13 games and converted 13 of 16 extra point attempts and 15 of 19 field goal attempts.